UBB-bibliometrics/search-strategies/pandemics.md

 ## Scope

-Everything that mentions the covid-19 or the covid-19 pandemic in any capacity/context or discipline, from Norwegian institutions.
+Everything that mentions the covid-19 or the covid-19 pandemic in any context or discipline, from Norwegian institutions.
 Should find results both in English and Norwegian, and of diverse publication types (articles, books, chapters, reports, dissertations; but not media outputs or datasets).

 Timespan: Publication date = 2020-01-01 to 2024 as much as possible